Your essential guide to buying a new Dandara home

 Stage 10: Paying your deposit

-The next step involves your solicitor or advocate requesting your deposit.
-This is a vital part of the buying process, reflecting your commitment to the purchase.
-The deposit amount can vary depending on the area where you're buying, so it's a good idea to discuss this with your sales consultant.
-They can provide guidance and answer any questions you may have.
+The next step involves your solicitor or advocate requesting your deposit payment, which confirms your commitment to buying your home.
+The deposit amount can vary depending on the location and type of property you’re buying, it's a good idea to discuss this with your sales consultant.
+If you’re arranging a reduced deposit, let them know early so everything is clear.

 Stage 11: Confirming your deposit